DGMaxime/Google-Images-Scraper-Python/README.md

-# Google-Images-Scraper
+# Google-Images-Scraper-Python

-Google-Images-Scraper allows you to download any images from Google Images.
+Google-Images-Scraper-Python allows you to download any images from Google Images.

 ## 1. Installation